 In this course, three adult transracial adoptees cover what parents need to understand about transracial adoption and what they can do to help their transracially adopted child thrive not just in childhood but also as adults.
 The panel of adoptees includes Nathan Faust, who is bi-racial (Black/White) and was adopted as an infant by White parents in an open adoption in the Northwestern part of the US.
 Rosey Jones is a transracial adoptee born in China and adopted by White parents in the US.
 She wrote a guest article for CreatingaFamily.org called "Home Is Where," sharing her search for identity.
 Jessica Luciere is a transracial adoptee born in Bogota, Colombia raised by White parents in Long Island, New York.
 She is an Adoptee Advocate, creating supportive spaces for adoptees and their families.

-This course covers the following topics:
+This course covers the following learning objectives:

 *This course includes a 1-hour conversational audio lesson, a 10-question quiz, and a certificate of completion with the successful completion of the quiz at 80%.

 Your course will remain active for 180 days from purchase date.

 Helping Internationally Adopted Children Develop a Healthy Cultural & Racial IdentityCourse4.0 average rating (6 reviews)

 How Do Transracial Adoptees Develop a Racial IdentityCourse3.2 average rating (5 reviews)